AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/moduleclosure23.md

  - 'module_closure/2' : creates a module closure
  - 'module_closure/3' : creates a module closure for the specified procedure
 ---
-`module_closure/2` — creates a module closure

-`module_closure/3` — creates a module closure for the specified procedure

 ## FORMS
 ```